 We are committed to this group having the broadest possible diversity of voices and ensuring that our meeting reflects the diversity of backgrounds in our society and scientific community.
 Therefore, we especially welcome applications from participants from historically underrepresented groups, including ethnic or racial minorities and participants from Minority Serving Institutions, primarily undergraduate institutions, community colleges, and tribal colleges.
 Additionally, if you are from an underrepresented minority background, we strongly encourage you to apply for the Carl Storm Underrepresented Minority Fellowship.

-We are also excited to offer attendees the opportunity to advance their own professional development by dedicating a session for experts to provide mentoring in 3 key areas: mentoring (being mentored and/or mentoring your own students), professional identities (e.g. teacher, and biology/education researcher identities), and science communication and networking (maximizing your GRS/GRC conference experience).
-This session is designed for participants to pick their area of greatest need and leave with actionable items.
+We are also excited to offer attendees the opportunity to advance your own professional development by dedicating a session for experts to provide mentoring in 3 key areas: mentoring (being mentored and/or mentoring your own students), professional identities (e.g. teacher, and biology/education researcher identities), and science communication and networking (maximizing your GRS/GRC conference experience).
+This session is designed for you to pick your area of greatest need and leave with actionable items.